· Alex Derville · 8 min read

 USDA ARS, “USDA Table of Cooking Yields for Meat and Poultry” (technical reference for yield factors). https://www.ars.usda.gov/ARSUserFiles/80400525/data/retn/usda_cookingyields_meatpoultry.pdf ↩

-Counting Animals, “How Many Animals Does a Vegetarian Save?” (slaughter-statistics approach; comparable order of magnitude for chickens). https://countinganimals.com/how-many-animals-does-a-vegetarian-save/ ↩
+Counting Animals, “How Many Animals Does a Vegetarian Save?” (slaughter-statistics approach for land animals; sea-animals section and Table 3 for fish and shellfish head counts). https://countinganimals.com/how-many-animals-does-a-vegetarian-save/ ↩ ↩2 ↩3 ↩4 ↩5

 Our World in Data, US per-capita meat (interactive chart). https://ourworldindata.org/grapher/per-capita-meat-usa ↩